top of page

 All aboard for part two of our journey.

-Fish oil companies may often tell you the country of origin of their oil, but that is not really enough and actually tells you very little.
-Here are some important questions that you need to ask to find out more about where your fish oil comes from and how sustainable it is:
+The first things to consider when choosing an omega-3 supplement are sustainability and ethics.
+Companies may often tell you the country of origin of their oil, but that is not enough and tells you very little.
+Here are some questions that you need to ask to find out more about where your omega three supplement comes from and how sustainable it is:

 • Are huge bottom trawlers used, or are they line-caught by small fishermen, and how is this verified?